aayushjr/aayushjr.github.io/index.md

 ---

 <div align="justify">
-Currently a PhD student at the <a href="https://www.crcv.ucf.edu/">Center for Research in Computer Vision (CRCV)</a> lab, University of Central Florida (UCF).
+Currently a PhD candidate at the <a href="https://www.crcv.ucf.edu/">Center for Research in Computer Vision (CRCV)</a> lab, University of Central Florida (UCF).
 I work with <a href="https://www.crcv.ucf.edu/person/rawat/">Dr. Yogesh Singh Rawat</a> with research focus in computer vision using machine learning.
 My research interests include activity segmentation and tracking in videos, low cost methods for video understanding, driving assistance systems, and robotic manipulation using vision.
 I prefer working on applied research to bring my concepts to practical use.
 <br>
 Prior to starting PhD, I was a junior research assistant at Vision and Graphics Lab at Asian Institute of Technology, Thailand.
 My primary work was on visual SLAM, tracking, and recognition of vehicles.
 </div>